karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 st.write(response['result'])
 ```

 And that's it!
-You have a functional RAG workflow that uses AWS Kendra and Bedrock and it is no more than 5 lines of code, and all thanks to LangChain.
+You have a functional RAG workflow that uses AWS Kendra and Bedrock and it is no more than 10- 15 lines of code, and all thanks to LangChain.

-## **5. Building the Q&A app without using LangChain**
+## **5. Build the Q&A app using boto3 (and without using LangChain)**

-> **In this section we're going to build the same app from the previous section (section 4), but this time without making use of the ``LangChain`` library.**
+> **In this section we're going to build the same Q&A app from the previous section (section 4), but this time without making use of the ``LangChain`` library.**

 The ``Streamlit`` app we have built in the previous section makes heavy use of the ``LangChain`` library to implement the RAG pattern.

 But what if you prefer not to use any third-party libraries and set up the RAG pattern using only the AWS SDK for Python library?

-It is true that ``LangChain`` makes some of the heavy work for you under the covers, but implementing the RAG pattern using only the ``boto3`` library is also pretty straightforward.
+It is true that ``LangChain`` handles part of the heavy work for you under the covers, but implementing the RAG pattern using only the ``boto3`` library is not hard at all.

 Let's get to it.
 First, let's take a look at the end result and then I’ll explain the most relevant parts again.